Driving Unterm from outside

 /mcpand you should seeuntermlisted as a connected server with its tool list.

 Cursor and Aider follow the same pattern — point an MCP client at the local socket described in server.json.
+If you want to drive multiple Unterm windows from one agent, see the multi-instance guide — each window gets its own port and token, and there’s a small registry under ~/.unterm/instances/ to enumerate them.

 Pattern 1 — Director and worker